fhamborg/Giveme5W1H/README.md

 Giveme5W1H enables the extraction of 5W1H phrases from news articles.
 You can access Giveme5W1H's functionality via a RESTful API, or as a module from within your Python 3.6+ code.

 #### Starting the CoreNLP Server (mandatory)
-Either way, *you must start* the Stanford CoreNLP Server before using Giveme5W1H.
+Either way, *you must start* the Stanford CoreNLP Server before using Giveme5W1H (see [below](#Stanford CoreNLP Server: Some information on performance) for an explanation why we decided to not integrate an automatic server startup to Giveme5W1H).
 To do so, run `giveme5w1h-corenlp` in a terminal, and do not close the terminal.

-##### Some information on performance
-We decided to not integrate the CoreNLP Server transparently into Giveme5W1H mainly because the CoreNLP Server takes a lot of time until the initialization of all components is finished.
-Hence, the first run of Giveme5W1H after you started the CoreNLP Server, will likely take a couple of minutes (because components in CoreNLP Server are initialized on the fly).
-So, be sure to start up the server and use it to extract 5W1Hs from multiple news articles.
-See [below](#corenlp-host) if you want to use a CoreNLP Server that is running on a remote machine or different port.

 #### RESTful API / webpage access
 Start the RESTful API server that comes with Giveme5W1H (execute the following command in a separate shell, so that the CoreNLP Server started by the previous command runs in parallel):